therealsohaib/Django-Task/README.md

 # Django Assignment

 This project is a Django application that implements an API for managing users, stocks, and transactions.
 The project utilizes Celery for handling asynchronous tasks and integrates with Redis for caching.
-> Assignment: Root Directory
+> Task: Root Directory
+and
-> Task: Django App
+> Assignment: Django App

 ## Requirements
 Make sure you have the following software installed on your machine: - [Docker](https://www.docker.com/)